How to Raise Money for Charity: Five Tips for Success

 1. Talk to the nonprofit you’re raising funds for

-While people can raise money for nonprofit organizations without contacting them, it’s best to reach out before getting started.
+While people can absolutely raise money for nonprofit organizations without contacting them, it’s best to reach out before getting started.
 This will help you follow any specific fundraising rules outlined by the charity since some nonprofits are strict about sources for charity funding.
 It will also ensure that you’re fundraising for the correct nonprofit—a single nonprofit can have dozens of individual chapters, each with a unique tax number.

 When you contact the nonprofit you’re helping, be sure to: